The Life of Jimmy Dolan: Plot

 Southpaw boxer Jimmy Dolan claims that he believes in clean living outside the ring, but is a cynic when no one's looking.
 Blonde vixen Goldie West gets him drunk after a fight.
 Then when reporter Magee plans to write about Jimmy's behavior, a punch in the face accidentally kills Magee.

 With the fighter certain to face charges and possible incarceration, his manager Doc Woods makes off with Jimmy's money and watch.
 Driving away with Goldie, they end up in a fiery car crash and are killed.
 Doc's face is unrecognizable, and because he's wearing Jimmy's watch, it is believed the boxer is dead.

 A detective, Phlaxer, is unconvinced.
+He needs a big score to restore his career and get his pension, and Jimmy is the man who will bring him that success.
 The watch is on the wrong wrist for a left-hander.
 Jimmy, trying to take advantage of the situation and begin a new life, disappears.
-On the verge of starvation, he comes across a farm run for crippled children by a young woman named Peggy and her aunt.
+On the verge of starvation, he comes across a farm run for crippled children by a young woman named Peggy and her aunt, Auntie.
 He helps them with the kids as thanks for their hospitality.

-A charity match against boxer King Cobra is arranged to raise badly needed money for the farm's mortgage.
+A charity match against fearsome boxer King Cobra is arranged to raise badly needed money for the farm's mortgage.
 A photograph of Dolan under the assumed name of Jack Daugherty makes it obvious to Phlaxer that fugitive Jimmy Dolan is very much alive.
-He intends to take him into custody, but upon seeing how Jimmy's life has changed for the better, the detective lets him remain free.
+The fight starts badly, but Jimmy continues, earning more money for the farm with each round he is able to fight.
+After being knocked down at the edge of the ring, Jimmy sees Phlaxer in the front row, who smiles and tells Jimmy, "I know who you are, southpaw!"
+Jimmy responds by getting up, furiously winning the round, and returning to his corner at the bell.
+Despite the strong round, Jimmy is exhausted, and is knocked out the following round.